Nonconcentration of return times: Sharpness

+The rough idea of the proof goes as follows (for brevity we omit the $i$ subscript).
+The event $\tau_0 \geq t$ occurs mainly when the walk hits $h$ before $0$ (which happens with probability $h^{-1}$) and then stays around $h$ and $E$ for about $t$ steps without returning\vadjust{\goodbreak} to 0 [which happens with probability $(1-h^{-1})^{t/n}\approx n^{-c}$, since there are roughly $t/n$ visits to $h$ and each time the probability of returning to $0$ before $h$ is $h^{-1}$].
+So this event happens with probability about $h^{-1} n^{-c}$.

+Now we need to give a lower bound for $\P(\tau_0 = t)$.
+Again, the probability that the walk hits $h$ before $0$ is $h^{-1}$.
+Assume that happened, and consider the excursion from 0 to 0.
+We can partition it into 3 parts: until we hit $h$, between the first and last visits to $h$ and after the last visit to $h$ and until we hit 0 again.
+Call the lengths of these 3 parts $s_1$, $s_2$ and $s_3$, respectively, and notice that they are independent.
+With high probability $s_1$ and $s_3$ are roughly $h^2 \ll t$.
+Conditioning on the values of $s_1$ and $s_3$, we want a lower bound for the probability that $s_2=t-s_1-s_3$.
+The probability that the walk will stay around $h$ (and $E$) for about $t$ steps is again $n^{-c}$ and the probability it will be at $h$ precisely at time $t-s_1-s_3$ is of order $n^{-1}$ (since it is roughly mixed in $E$).
+Finally, the probability that this is the last visit to $h$ is $(3h)^{-1}$.
+Put together, we get a lower bound for $\P(\tau_0 = t)$ of order $h^{-2} n^{-1-c}$, so the ratio is $h^{-1}n^{-1}\approx t^{-1}\log t$, as required.

-\begin{proposition} We have \begin{enumerate} \item For any $h>0$ we have $\prob_0(\tau_h < \tau_0) = h^{-1}$, and \item For any $i$ and $v$ such that $0 \leq h(v) < h_i$ we have $\E_v ( \tau_{h_i} \wedge \tau _0 ) \leq 2h_i^2$. \end{enumerate} \end{proposition} \begin{proof} Part (1) is immediate since the effective resistance between vertices $0$ and $h$ is precisely $h$.
-Part (2) follows immediately by the commute time identity (see \cite{LP}).
-Indeed, the effective resistance between $v$ and $\{0,h\}$ is at most $h/2+C$ (where $C$ is the constant from (\ref{reff})) and the number of edges in the subgraph {\em between} $0$ and $h$ (that is, the subgraph spanned on all vertices $v$ having $0 \leq h(v) < h$ together with $h$) is at most by condition (\ref{seqcond}). \end{proof}
+We begin with some preparatory lemmas and observations leading to the proof of this theorem.
+In all of the statements below we are considering a simple random walk on $G(\{h_i,n_i\})$ for $\{h_i,n_i\}$ satisfying (\ref{seqcond}).
+For a vertex $v$ of $G(\{h_i,n_i\})$ we write $h(v)$ for its \textit{height}, that is, if $v\in E_i$, then $h(v) = h_i$ and if $v \in\N$, then $h(v) =v$. \begin{lemma} We have: \begin{longlist}[(2)] \item[(1)] For any $h>0$, we have $\prob_0(\tau_h < \tau_0) = h^{-1}$. \item[(2)] For any $i$ and $v$ such that $0 \leq h(v) < h_i$, we have $\E_v ( \tau_{h_i} \wedge\tau_0 ) \leq2h_i^2$. \end{longlist} \end{lemma} \begin{pf} Part (1) is immediate since the effective resistance between vertices $0$ and $h$ is precisely $h$.
+Part (2) follows immediately by the commute time identity; see~\cite{LP}.
+Indeed, the effective resistance between $v$ and $\{0,h_i\}$ is at most $h_i/2+C$ [where $C$ is the constant from (\ref{reff})], and the number of edges in the subgraph \textit{between} $0$ and $h_i$ [i.e., the subgraph spanned on all vertices $v$ having $0 \leq h(v) < h_i$ together with $h_i$] is at most